Systole: Etymology

+Terminology, general explanation

 The mammalian heart has four chambers: the left atrium above the left ventricle (lighter pink, see graphic), which two are connected through the mitral (or bicuspid) valve; and the right atrium above the right ventricle (lighter blue), connected through the tricuspid valve.
 The atria are the receiving blood chambers for the circulation of blood and the ventricles are the discharging chambers.

-In late ventricular diastole, the atrial chambers contract and send blood to the larger, lower ventricle chambers.
+In late ventricular diastole, the atrial chambers contract and send blood to the ventricles.
 This flow fills the ventricles with blood, and the resulting pressure closes the valves to the atria.
 The ventricles now perform isovolumetric contraction, which is contraction while all valves are closed.
 This contraction ends the first stage of systole.
 The second stage proceeds immediately, pumping oxygenated blood from the left ventricle through the aortic valve and aorta to all body systems, and simultaneously pumping oxygen-poor blood from the right ventricle through the pulmonic valve and pulmonary artery to the lungs.
 Thus, the pairs of chambers (upper atria and lower ventricles) contract in alternating sequence to each other.
 First, atrial contraction feeds blood into the ventricles, then ventricular contraction pumps blood out of the heart to the body systems, including the lungs for resupply of oxygen.

 Cardiac systole is the contraction of the cardiac muscle in response to an electrochemical stimulus to the heart's cells (cardiomyocytes).

 Cardiac output is the volume of blood pumped by the ventricles in one minute.
 The ejection fraction is the volume of blood pumped divided by the total volume of blood in the left ventricle.